DevPoodle/godot-compositor-outline/README.md

-# godot-compositor-outline
+Godot 4 Outline Compositor Effect
-An example of how to implement a 3d outline effect using the Godot compositor
+An example of how to implement a 3d outline effect using the Godot compositor.